 Citizens of Delaware Who Served the Confederacy

 ACKNOWLEDGEMENTS: We would like to thank the researchers from the United Daughters of the Confederacy, Chapter #2635 and the "Delaware Grays" Camp #2068, and the actual descendants of the soldiers listed, and other contributors, for donating genealogical and relevant information so we may compile a first ever roster of these Delaware Confederate citizens and soldiers who served the South.
-Included in the list of these contributors are Beth Manchester of the United Daughters of the Confederacy, Chapter in Hartford Co., MD; Mark Wade of Maryland, owner of Rebel Yell Books; Ms. E. Anne Happoldt; the Georgetown Historical Society and Mr. James Bowden of Georgetown for newspaper articles and compiled bios of several of the soldiers on file, and others who we may have overlooked.
+Included in the list of these contributors are Beth Manchester of the United Daughters of the Confederacy, Chapter in Hartford Co., MD; Mark Wade of Maryland, owner of Rebel Yell Books; the late Ms. E. Anne Happoldt; the Georgetown Historical Society and Mr. James Bowden of Georgetown for newspaper articles and compiled bios of several of the soldiers on file, and others who we may have overlooked.
 In their memory, we thank you all.

 Age: 44.
 Born: 1836 in Delaware.
 Spouse: Mary B. Parents born in Delaware.
 Occupation: Clergyman.